Betsy McCaughey: Healthcare reform, 2007–2009

-American Cancer Society

 In August 2007, the American Cancer Society dedicated $15 million to a public awareness campaign on inadequate access to healthcare for the 47 million Americans not covered by insurance.
 It claimed that there would be a greater decline in cancer deaths if more cases of cancer were diagnosed in the early stages.
 The society noted that studies had shown that patients without insurance were more than twice as likely to have their cancer diagnosed in the late stages of the disease.
 One of the cancer society's commercials stated, "We're making progress, but it's not enough if people don't have access to the care that could save their lives."

 McCaughey criticized the campaign, saying that it should instead refocus on educating people about cancer prevention and detection.
 She argued that evidence had shown that the US had higher rates of cancer survival than countries with universal healthcare coverage because of shorter wait times for treatment, better availability of new drugs for therapy, and more frequent cancer screenings.
 She expanded her argument into a "Brief Analysis" published the following month by the National Center for Policy Analysis in which she maintained that the US was number one in the world in cancer care.
 Sources for her analysis included a paper from the National Bureau of Economic Research, a non profit, non partisan research organization, and an article in the British medical journal Lancet Oncology, which analyzed 2000–2002 cancer survival figures from Europe.
 The American Cancer Society responded by citing a study of nearly 600,000 cancer cases that concluded that compared to people with private insurance, uninsured patients in the US were 1.6 times more likely to die within five years of their diagnosis.